TurkServer/docs/index.md

 To make this flow work properly, we need to glue each of the two possible states (experiment and exit survey) to a different template in our application.
 (Note: We don't need to worry about making a template for the lobby, because the SimpleAssigner never lets the user stay there for long -- he is always immediately redirected to the experiment or exit survey.
 If you write an assigner that makes users wait in the lobby, you will need to design a template for it.)

 Let's assume that when a user is in the experiment, we want him to see the "Click Me" page.
 And when the user is in the exit survey, we want him to see a submit button that will allow him to submit the HIT.
-We already have the "Click Me" page, so let's design the exit survey.
+We already have the "Click Me" page (in the "experiment" template), so let's design the exit survey.

 First, we'll create the template.
 Add a block at the end of demo.html that looks like this: